pascalgutjahr/prompt_muons_wiki/source/docs/Simulation.rst

 Dataset exploration - Level 2
 +++++++++++++++++++++++++++++
-In the following, unweighted distributions of the simulated events are shown.
-In :numref:`simulated_events_primary_energy`, the primary distribution are shown for each dataset.
+In the following, unweighted and weighted distributions of the simulated events are shown.
+In :numref:`simulated_events_primary_energy` and
+:numref:`simulated_events_primary_energy_weighted`, the primary distributions are shown for each dataset.

 .. _simulated_events_primary_energy: